 2 Michelin Stars

-The Ledbury seems to be getting better and better and many think that it can’t be long before The Ledbury gains the elusive third Michelin star, making it a big contender for the totle of the best Michelin restaurant in London.
+The Ledbury seems to be getting better and better and many think that it can’t be long before The Ledbury gains the elusive third Michelin star, making it a big contender for the title for one of the best Michelin star restaurants in London.

 Helene Darroze at the Connaught